 So how should I actually search? 😊

 We understand that this may seem a bit complicated, but once you get the hang of it, it's quite easy.

 Our recommendation is to use a combination of the two methods.
 For example, if you want to retrieve mentions about New York, enter the phrase "New York" in the query builder and the hashtag #newyork in the Instagram hashtag search box.

-By using both methods you can scan the entire Instagram platform for the hashtag and combine this with non hashtag mentions as well as account mentions from most parts of the platform.
+By using both methods, you can scan the entire Instagram platform for the hashtag and combine that with non-hashtag mentions, as well as with account mentions from most parts of the platform.
 This combination will ensure you a unique solution to retrieve the maximum number of mentions possible.

-If you have any questions or need a helping hand, don't hesitate to reach out to our support!
+If you have any questions or need a helping hand, don't hesitate to reach out to our support team!